Math Placement Exam

 - Concept Formulation, Numerical Awareness

 You should not use a calculator on the Calculus Readiness Exam.
-You are allowed 90 minutes to complete your calculus readiness examination.
+You are allowed 90 minutes to complete the exam.

-If you are majoring in a non-technical major, you will take the Mathematics Placement examination.
+If you are majoring in a non-technical major, you will take the Mathematics Placement Exam.
 There are 31 questions on this examination and the following topics are covered:

 - Arithmetic of Rational Numbers